 Steering Column Noise

 Steering columns and wheels typically have electrical issues or problems with the tilt mechanism, but sometimes there's a grinding or popping noise that’s coming from inside the column itself.
 They have a bearing located at the top of the shaft and one at the bottom.
 Worn or faulty bearings cause a grinding or humming noise when wheel is turned.
-This is usually a problem with older cars; steering column bearings usually last the life of the vehicle.
+This is usually a problem with older cars; most steering column bearings last the life of the vehicle.